MicrosoftDocs/architecture-center/docs/solution-ideas/articles/hybrid-cross-cloud-scaling-content.md

 ## Next steps

 - See the [Azure Traffic Manager documentation](/azure/traffic-manager/traffic-manager-overview) to learn more about how this DNS-based traffic load balancer works.
-- See [Hybrid application design considerations](https://docs.microsoft.com/hybrid/app-solutions/overview-app-design-considerations) to learn more about best practices.
+- See [Hybrid application design considerations](/hybrid/app-solutions/overview-app-design-considerations) to learn more about best practices.
 - Learn about the [Azure Stack portfolio of products and solutions](/azure-stack).
-- When you're ready to deploy this solution, use the [Cross-cloud scaling solution deployment guide](/azure/architecture/hybrid/deployments/solution-deployment-guide-cross-cloud-scaling).
-The deployment guide provides step-by-step instructions for deploying and testing the solution's components.
+- When you're ready to deploy this solution, use the [Cross-cloud scaling solution deployment guide](/../../hybrid/deployments/solution-deployment-guide-cross-cloud-scaling.md).
+It provides step-by-step instructions for deploying and testing the solution's components.

 ## Related resources